Ignatius Aphrem II: Personal life

-Ignatius Aphrem II speaks Classical Syriac (Kthobonoyo), Turoyo (a colloquial Neo-Aramaic spoken in his ancestral Tur Abdin), Arabic, French and English.
+Ignatius Aphrem II speaks Classical Syriac (Kthobonoyo) and Turoyo (a colloquial Neo-Aramaic spoken in his ancestral Tur Abdin), along with English, French, and Arabic.

-In 2018, Ignatius received an honorary degree from the National and Kapodistrian University of Athens in Zografou, Greece.
-The ceremony was attended by Ieronymos II of Athens and several Syriac Orthodox clergy, with Ignatius delivering a speech about the status of Christianity in the Middle East.
+In 2018, Aphrem II received an honorary degree from the National and Kapodistrian University of Athens in Zografou, Greece.
+The ceremony was attended by Ieronymos II of Athens and several Syriac Orthodox clergy, with Aphrem II delivering a speech about the status of Christianity in the Middle East.

 Identity

-Being the Patriarch of the Syriac Orthodox Church, Ignatius has previously spoken of the Aramaic roots and identity of the church, as well as his home country of Syria.
+Being the patriarch of the Syriac Orthodox Church, Aphrem II has previously spoken of the Aramaic roots and identity of the church, as well as his home country of Syria.
 However, in an interview with Assyria TV, he affirmed that the church's adherents should unite under one label ("Suryoye") outside of the Assyrian and Aramean designations that are used outside of the church's space, taking a more neutral stance on the Assyrian naming dispute.
 He also explained that he would not allow any political organization to represent the church by default.

 Ignatius Aphrem II's stance on the dispute provoked discord from organizations that espoused an Aramean identity, namely the World Council of Arameans.
 In May 2015, a program on the WCA-run Suryoyo Sat questioned his call for unity and featured anti-Assyrian sentiment, with the same participants boycotting meetings with the patriarch.
-In 2017, Sabri Atman of the Seyfo Center criticized a letter sent by the WCA to Ignatius to add the Aramean label to the name of the Syriac Orthodox Church, which was rejected by the patriarchate.
+In 2017, Sabri Atman of the Seyfo Center criticized a letter sent by the WCA to Aphrem II demanding the addition the Aramean label to the name of the Syriac Orthodox Church, which was rejected by the patriarchate.